WillNickols/mitoribo/README.md

 ```

 ## Databases
-Create a folder called `refseq` and download the yeast genome GFF into it (such as [this one](http://sgd-archive.yeastgenome.org/curation/chromosomal_feature/saccharomyces_cerevisiae.gff.gz)).
+Create a folder called `refseq` and download the yeast genome GFF into it (such as the `saccharomyces_cerevisiae.gff.gz` file in [this directory](http://sgd-archive.yeastgenome.org/curation/chromosomal_feature/)).
 Split this file so that the appended chromosomes are their own fasta file (e.g., `tail -n 151990 saccharomyces_cerevisiae.gff > genome.fna`).
-Also, download RNA genes for decontamination (such as [this set](http://sgd-archive.yeastgenome.org/sequence/S288C_reference/rna/)).
+Also, download RNA genes for decontamination (such as the `rna_coding.fasta.gz` file in [this directory](http://sgd-archive.yeastgenome.org/sequence/S288C_reference/rna/)).

 ## Running
 Running the workflow requires: